 - Workforce readiness

-For instance: Google the tech giant is considered one of the best companies to work for.
-With the use of people analytics, they hire the best applicants and retain them with the highest engagement rate.
+For instance: Google, the tech giant, is considered one of the best companies to work for.
+With people analytics, they hire the best applicants and retain them with the highest engagement rate.

 The skills of application stalking procedure have changed the recruitment procedure.
-The judgment could be biased after interviewing the applicant irrespective how accurately the information pertaining to the applicant is presented.
-As stated by Sujee Saparamadu Orange HRM CEO in an interview with Better Buys,
+The judgment could be biased after interviewing the applicant irrespective of how accurately the information pertaining to the applicant is presented.
+As stated by Sujee Saparamadu, Orange HRM CEO, in an interview with Better Buys,

 “When you do small talk before the interview, this leads to subconscious hiring on a confirmation bias.
 That’s where personality insight comes into the picture.”